salter14/recipes/pizza_ny_style.md

 * Bake for 6-7 minutes.
 Bottom should have some dark spots and top should be starting to brown slightly.

 # Sauce
+* Ingredients:
   * 28 oz can of steam pealed tomatoes (California)
   * 8g sugar
   * 2g salt
   * bit of oregano and basil
   * few grinds of fresh black pepper
+* Blend ingredients in food processor or blender for about a minute and apply to pizza